Dracula (Czech musical): 19th century

 The story fast forwards to the 19th century (Intermezzo 1840).
 Dracula is now living in his castle with three "nymphs" (who eternally love him), his servants, and the main servant (played by the same man as the jester)(Nymphs).
-He is depressed with the immortality and still thinks of no one but his beloved Adriana (Living).
+He is depressed with the immortality and still thinks of no one but his beloved Adriana (Life).

 A young girl, Lorraine, his poor and orphaned distant relative, seeking refuge before her father's will is solved by lawyers, comes to his castle.
 She is first afraid of the castle, and all the woods surrounding it.
 But once she meets Dracula, she intends to stay.
-They agree on meeting in the garden during the next day (A Mysterious Castle).
+They agree on meeting in the garden during the next day (The Secret Castle).

 The three nymphs, jealous, try to persuade Dracula to behave as he normally would, and drain her blood out (Jealousy).
 Dracula resists and hopes that with this new-found love, his curse will be lifted.
 The voice of the priest reminds him that that is not to be.
 Dracula does not come to the garden the next day, and instead sends his servant with a necklace and an invitation to a ball.
-At first, Lorraine is angry that the Count did not come, but accepts the gift (Date in the Garden).
+At first, Lorraine is angry that the Count did not come, but accepts the gift (A Meeting in the Garden).

 In the meantime, Lorraine's brother, the young abbot Steven, comes to the castle to look for his sister.
 He suspects Dracula of being behind the murders of girls and women in the land.
 Before the ball, everyone who is invited is wondering why a ball is being held when it is the wrong season for such events.
 They try to pry the information out of the servant, but he does not give them any reasons.
-Their bickering is interrupted by the arrival of Dracula himself with Lorraine on his arm, wearing his necklace (Vampire Waltz).
+Their bickering is interrupted by the arrival of Dracula himself with Lorraine on his arm, wearing his necklace (The Ball).